-The Baltimore office was established in 1988.
-With one of the largest legal practices in Maryland and the Mid-Atlantic region, we currently have more than 40 lawyers (approximately 50% are partners with the remainder being counsel and associates).
+The Baltimore office was established in 1988 and is one of the largest legal practices in Maryland and the Mid-Atlantic region with more than 40 lawyers.

 - Focus on renewable energy project development worldwide

 - Represented clients in over US$3bn in renewable energy financings

 - Top ranked corporate/M&A practice: "Clients benefit from the firm's international expertise." – Chambers USA, 2011

 - Top ranked commercial litigation practice: "[Clients] praise the attorneys for their significant trial experience." – Chambers USA, 2011

 - A pro bono team from Hogan Lovells is also co-counseling with Baltimore defense attorney Justin Brown to represent Adnan Syed, who was granted a new trial in June 2016.
 Syed was profiled in the popular podcast Serial